Welcome to Green With Decor!

 We would love an attached garage, but a separate standing garage wasn’t a deal-breaker.
 We knew in the neighborhood we were looking in, we’d most likely end up with a detached garage.

 Number of bathrooms – and where they’re located in a house is definitely important.

-Upstairs, we’d love two full bathrooms – a master and a guest.
+Upstairs, we’d love two full bathrooms – one for us and one for guests / eventual kids.
 Again, we figured we’d get just the one full bathroom given our price point and location.
 We were okay with it for now.